adunning/dissertation/source/04-wisdom-commentaries.md

 If Alexander calls his book 'speculum animi mei' (*SMF*, J, fol.
 125r) or his theological treatise *Speculum speculationum*, what does it mean for an abbot to be a mirror to his flock?

-## 'Speculum animi mei': Alexander's Relationship to his books
+## 'Speculum animi mei': Alexander's relationship to his books

 > | ¶ Et fortassis erit aliquis mea carmina rodens.
 > |   Nam quandoque solet serpere liuor humi.